maybites/TextureSharing/README.md

 2. [download](https://github.com/maybites/blender.script.spout/releases) the addon, unzip it and drop the 'spout' folder inside the addons-folder

-3. [download](https://github.com/maybites/Spout-for-Python/blob/master/Library/SpoutSDK.pyd) the SpoutSDK-library and drop it inside the modules-folder.
+3. [download](https://github.com/maybites/Spout-for-Python/blob/master/Library/SpoutSDK.pyd) the Python SpoutSDK-library and drop it inside the modules-folder.

 (if somebody knows a better way to deal with the library, please let me know, but putting it next to the _init__ files doesn't work)

+inside blender:

-4. inside blender: Menu > Edit > Preferences > FilePaths > Data > Scripts >  select the 'scripts' folder you created above.
+4. Menu > Edit > Preferences > FilePaths > Data > Scripts >  select the 'scripts' folder you created above.

 5. restart blender.

-6. inside blender: Menu > Edit > Preferences > Add-addons
+6. Menu > Edit > Preferences > Add-addons

 7. Select tab 'TESTING'. you should now see the plugin called 'Render: Spout'